 Most blood test reports list your dog’s blood test value next to a range of accepted normal values for that test.

-The best person to help you understand your dog’s blood work results is your dog’s veterinarian.
+Your dog’s veterinarian is the best person to help you understand your dog’s blood work results.
 They will be able to explain every line, and they will also be able to help you understand what values are meaningful, and why.

 Understanding Bloodwork in Dogs with Cancer